shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/entity-reference.md

 In the below example, the entity reference component was configured with a name of 'organisation', and the 'autocomplete' field was dragged onto the designer as a data source for the entity reference since we are on the form designer.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=b0bf7ab6-5ef8-4a76-8610-fcac32b5953b" title="Entity Reference Component" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=b0bf7ab6-5ef8-4a76-8610-fcac32b5953b" title="Entity Reference Component" ></iframe>)

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Get Entity Url